Namikawa-Weyl groups of affinizations of smooth Nakajima quiver varieties: Introduction

-In \Cref{Section Notations and preliminaries} we recall the definition of quiver varieties, conical symplectic singularities and their deformations.
-We also recall results of McGerty and Nevins in \cite{mcgerty2019springer} which deals with the case where $Q$ is finite type, and we extend this result to the case where $Q$ is affine type in \Cref{extend mn result to affine type}.
+In \Cref{Section Notations and preliminaries} we present more results on quiver varieties.
+In \Cref{section Tautological line bundles and the Kirwan}, we introduce tautological line bundles on quiver varieties, and use them to classify all the possible components of the Namikawa-Weyl group of the affinization of a quiver variety.
+To carry out the methods in \Cref{section Tautological line bundles and the Kirwan}, we must know certain information of codimension 2 leaves of the quiver varieties (more precisely, \Cref{BS isotropic decomposition}), and this is usually difficult.
+Therefore, we take a different approach.
 In \Cref{Codimension 2 leaves in deformed quiver varieties}, we examine the existence of codimension 2 symplectic leaves of deformations of $\M_0(v,w)$ along a subgeneric parameter, and fully classify them in \Cref{theorem cod 2 leaves in deformed quiver varietyes}.
-In \Cref{Codimension 2 leaves in deformed conical symplectic singularity}, we recall general results about the presence of codimension 2 symplectic leaves in deformed conical symplectic singularities.
-In \Cref{Application to quiver varieties}, we use the results from the previous sections to compute the Namikawa-Weyl groups of the affinizations of smooth quiver varieties.
-We compute some concrete examples, and provide some restrictions on what a Namikawa-Weyl group may look like.
+In \Cref{Codimension 2 leaves in deformed conical symplectic singularity}, we recall general results about the presence of codimension 2 symplectic leaves in deformations of conical symplectic singularities.
+In \Cref{Application to quiver varieties}, we use the results from the previous sections to compute the Namikawa-Weyl groups of some quiver varieties.

-Not all $\M_0^0(v,w)$ allow a symplectic resolution (in fact, \cite[Theorem 1.5]{bellamy2016symplectic} gives a necessary and sufficient condition for general quiver varieties $\M_\lambda^\theta(v,w)$ to have a symplectic resolution in terms of their canonical decomposition, see \Cref{BS theorem when has symplectic resolution}).
-However, \Cref{M00 has symp resol if tilv is root} gives a sufficient condition for this to hold.